influxdata/telegraf/plugins/aggregators/histogram/README.md

 put into those buckets, in which the metric value fell with such ranges of buckets.

+This plugin creates cumulative histograms.
+It means, that the hits in the buckets will always increase from the moment of telegraf start.
+But if you restart telegraf, all hits in the buckets will be reset to 0.

 Also, the algorithm of hit counting to buckets was implemented on the base of the algorithm, which is implemented in the Prometheus [client](https://github.com/prometheus/client_golang/blob/master/prometheus/histogram.go).